Have you ever wondered “How do chickens mate?” Well, I can tell you it’s not like people.

 Some things to look out for when chickens mate

-There’s a few things you should be aware of when it comes to chickens mating.
-Make sure your hens aren’t overly bothered.
+There are a few things you should be aware of when it comes to chicken mating.

-You’ll know there’s a problem if they’re excessively missing feathers, or if there’s broken feathers on their back.
-That’s an indication they’re mating so much that the roosters are damaging their body.
+- You’ll know there’s a problem if they have excessive feather loss, bald spots, or if there are broken feathers on their back.
+That indicates they’re mating so much that the roosters are damaging their body.

-Also check your hens’ heads to make sure there’s no sores.
+- Check your hens’ heads to make sure there are no sores.
 The roosters will often grab hold of the back of a hen’s head right where the comb meets the head.
 Sometimes, that area can get picked raw.
+You can put a chicken saddle on your hen to protect their backs.

-The bottom line is that it’s natural for chickens to mate, but as their owner, you should make sure everyone is safe.
+The bottom line is that it’s natural for chickens to mate, but as the owner of the flock, you should make sure everyone is safe.

 More Chicken Raising Tips: